Skip to Main Content

 Understanding the pain points for employees is an essential element of any successful well-being program, even if those pain points exist outside the domain of traditional well-being and wellness programs.
 Here are some things to consider:

 • Find out what matters to your employees, as every organization is different.
-Use surveys, interviews, and focus groups to understand priorities and do something meaningful with what you learn.
+Use surveys, interviews, and focus groups to understand priorities and do something substantive with what you learn.

 • Make a plan to address operational challenges.
 Put simply, outdated technology and inefficient business processes stress employees out.

-• Assess your well-being strategy to identify strengths, gaps, and opportunities for improvement.
+• Assess your well-being approach to identify strengths, gaps, and opportunities for improvement.

-• Develop and implement a strategic well-being plan that aligns with your organizational culture and goals.
+• Develop, document, and implement a well-being plan that aligns with your organizational culture and goals.

 • In the midst of planning a big system implementation of organizational change?
 Consider ways to integrate well-being as part of high-stress initiatives.